MaibornWolff/metric-gardener/README.md

 The number of lines inside a file that contain actual code of the programming language, not counting for comments, empty lines, etc.

 **max_nesting_level**<br>
-The maximum nesting level of data serialization languages like JSON and YAML.
+The maximum nesting level of structured text files, like JSON and YAML.

 ### Command line options for the `parse` command